 Second, you can play the long game, and file an ITU claiming a bona fide intent to use a trademark in legal commerce in the future—i.e., anticipating that federal legalization will convert your commercial activity to legal “use in commerce.”
 For example, the “CANNIBIS CUP” is using this ITU strategy to play the long game.
-As long as appropriate extensions of time are filed with the USPTO every six months, an ITU application can survive up to three years.
-So, playing the long game is a bet that federal legalization will occur before it expires.
+This ITU strategy may be particularly desirable to entrepreneurs who seek to lock down newly minted strain names or other important branding.
+As long as appropriate extensions of time are filed with the USPTO every six months, an ITU application can survive for three years after the USPTO “examines” the mark.
+So, playing the long game is a bet that federal legalization will occur in the near future.

 While virtually all states have a “legal use” requirement, such requirement does not prohibit trademark registration in states where cannabis is legal for recreation and/or medical purposes.
 However, such requirement still means that your business must already be engaged in legal commerce—and is in compliance with relevant state cannabis licensing requirements—before applying for registration.
 Unfortunately, most states do not allow “intent to use” trademark applications.
 (Washington State is a notable exception.)
 Thus, even in a legalization state, a prospective cannabis grower might not be able to begin securing a state-level trademark registration until after she is granted a grow license in that state.